A peek at T2 Biosystems Inc. (TTOO): Who has invested in It?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -22.66% loss in the last 1 month and extending the period to 3 months gives it a 25.60%, and is -6.55% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.66% over the week and 12.43% over the month.
+The stock witnessed a 6.85% loss in the last 1 month and extending the period to 3 months gives it a 10.64%, and is 0.97% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.01% over the week and 10.12% over the month.

 T2 Biosystems Inc. (TTOO) Analyst Forecasts